bwhitman/led-matrix-processing/README.md

  Pi TOP    Pi MIDDLE   Pi BOTTOM
 ```

+# Pi network RGB panel setup

-On boot, the Pi runs this bash script (set up in `/etc/rc.local`), and in `/home/led/run.sh`.
+On boot, the Pi runs this bash script (called in `/etc/rc.local`), with code in `/home/led/run.sh`.
 This sets up the parameters of the panel.
 Edit this to change them if you want to play with the various tunings of the panel.
 See [the rpi-rgb-led-matrix docs](https://github.com/hzeller/rpi-rgb-led-matrix) for the explanations.

 ```bash